-- (i) Theory three papers, namely:-Paper I, Paper II & Paper III, each of three hours duration. - (ii) Practical and Clinical Examination;
+(i) Theory - three papers, namely:-Paper I, Paper II & Paper III, each of three hours duration.

+(ii) Practical and Clinical Examination;

-(iv)Viva-voce and Pedagogy.
+(iii) Viva-voce and Pedagogy.

-A candidate who wishes to study in a second speciality, shall have to undergo the full course of three years duration in that specialty.
+A candidate who wishes to study in a second specialty, shall have to undergo the fullcourse of three years duration in that specialty.